Below is the first window that is displayed when opening FDISK.

 Do you want to enable large disk support (Y/N) . . . . . . . . . . . ?
 [Y]

-In this screen you have two options to choose from: either Y for Yes, to enable FAT32 when creating partitions; or N for No, do not enable FAT32 and instead use FAT16.
+You have two options: either Y for Yes, to enable FAT32 when creating partitions; or N for No, do not enable FAT32, and instead use FAT16.

 - See our fdisk command page for further information and related links on this command.